-Further refinements of the chosen concept making sure all the key characters works within the space.
+Further refinements of the chosen concept making sure all the key characters work within the space.

-A quick shade study comp making sure all the elements works.
+A quick shade study comp making sure all the elements work.

-I have to re-create some of the character props and background elements that were not included in the assets: Good Cop Bad Cop's horse head armor, Vitruvius's staff (half eaten lollipop stick I think.
-Referencing off a still image from the trailer), and buildings (build off reference from the movie poster).
+I had to re-create some of the character props and background elements that were not included in the assets: Good Cop Bad Cop's horse head armor, Vitruvius's staff (half eaten lollipop stick I think.
+Referencing off a still image from the trailer), and buildings (built off reference from the movie poster).

 Since this is quit a complex image, I separated the scene into different groups to ease work flow.
-For the far background, I have to cheet and skew the building models exaggerating the perspective to work with the comp.
+For the far background, I had to cheat and skew the building models to exaggerate the perspective to work with the comp.

 Matching up the key characters to the comp for the foreground plate.

-The middle plate consist of Metal Beard with hand full of Robo Swats, plus two flying vehicles for the background.
+The middle plate consists of Metal Beard with a handful of Robo Swats, plus two flying vehicles for the background.